foty/AndroidQA/app/docs/View.md

                 desiredWindowHeight = size.y;
             } else if (lp.width == ViewGroup.LayoutParams.WRAP_CONTENT
                     || lp.height == ViewGroup.LayoutParams.WRAP_CONTENT) { // 如果view的LayoutParams是WRAP_CONTENT，则使用屏幕大小

-                // For wrap content, we have to remeasure later on anyways.
-Use size consistent with
-                // below so we get best use of the measure cache. desiredWindowWidth = dipToPx(config.screenWidthDp);
+                desiredWindowWidth = dipToPx(config.screenWidthDp);
                 desiredWindowHeight = dipToPx(config.screenHeightDp);
             } else {

-                // After addToDisplay, the frame contains the frameHint from window manager, which
-                // for most windows is going to be the same size as the result of relayoutWindow.
-                // Using this here allows us to avoid remeasuring after relayoutWindow desiredWindowWidth = frame.width();  // 否则使用上次保存的大小
+                desiredWindowWidth = frame.width();  // 否则使用上次保存的大小
                 desiredWindowHeight = frame.height();
             }